scalar/scalar/packages/fastify-api-reference/README.md

 })
 ```

-With the @fastify/swagger you can even generate your Swagger file on the fly:
+With the [@fastify/swagger](https://github.com/fastify/fastify-swagger) you can even generate your Swagger spec from the registered routes and directly pass it to the plugin:

 ```ts
 await fastify.register(require('@scalar/fastify-api-reference'), {